vmplacco/linemake/README.md

 # `linemake` Atomic and Molecular Line List Generator

-:warning: This branch has a different set of CH lines (see `https://github.com/alexji/linemake`)

 ## About

 `linemake` is an open-source atomic and molecular line list generator.
 Rather than a replacement for a number of well-established atomic and molecular spectral databases, `linemake` aims to be a lightweight, easy-to-use tool to generate formatted and curated lists suitable for spectral synthesis work.
 We stress that the users of should be *in charge* of all of their transition data, and should cite the appropriate sources in their published work, given below.